mlpack/mlpack/doc/user/core/trees/r_plus_plus_tree.md

-The `RPlusPlusTree` implementation in mlpack supports three template parameters for configurable behavior, and implements all the functionality required by the [TreeType API](../../../developer/trees.md#the-treetype-api), plus some additional functionality specific to R trees.
+The `RPlusPlusTree` implementation in mlpack supports three template parameters for configurable behavior, and implements all the functionality required by the [TreeType API](../../../developer/trees.md#the-treetype-api), plus some additional functionality specific to R++-trees.

 The R++-tree is generally less efficient for machine learning tasks than other trees such as the [`KDTree`](kdtree.md) or [`Octree`](octree.md), but those